MarcoGos/davis_vantage/README.md

 - Elevation:
     - Elevation read from the console

-The entity information is updated every 30 seconds (default or other value if choosen otherwise during setup).
+The entity information is updated every 30 seconds (default or other value if choosen during setup).

 ## Actions